Jason Johannisen

 Jason Johannisen (born 8 November 1992) is a South African–born former professional Australian rules footballer who played for the Western Bulldogs in the Australian Football League (AFL).
-At 180 cm tall and 82 kg, he plays as a running half-back who can move up forward.
+At 180 cm tall and 82 kg, he played as a running half-back who can move up forward.

 Johannisen was selected by the with the 39th selection in the 2011 rookie draft.
 In 2016, he became an AFL premiership player after helping the Bulldogs win the Grand Final behind his Norm Smith Medal performance.

 As of the end of season 2024, he has polled a total of 25 Brownlow Medal votes in his career.

 Early life

 Johannisen was born in Johannesburg, South Africa, to mother Sonya from Zambia and father Eldrid from Durban.
 The family moved to Perth, Western Australia, in 2000 when Johannisen was eight years old.

 Johannisen played rugby union with the Southern Lions Rugby Club in Perth as a junior before switching codes to Australian rules at the age of 15.
 He played his senior football with East Fremantle.